RyotoW/Psychological-Effects/README.md

 # Psychological-Effects
-A website for several different psychological effects in this world.
+Psychological-effects is a website where you get to test out several different kinds of psychological effects.
+All tests will be recorded, and you can see how well you did compared to others who did the same test as you.